Jash-Shah/Eklavya---Drone/Blog.md

 Cue getting the drone to move autonomously
 Cue countless hours of frustration
+(Cue the poor drone being used and abused for a week straight by 3 knobs(3 numbers maybe?))
 (Find an interesting way to edit the above lines?)

 ## Flying is Hard